-How Much Does It Cost to Run Pool Pump?
+How Much Does It Cost to Run a Pool Pump?

 A pool pump runs for many hours a day all season, making it one of the largest single contributors to a summer electric bill.
 At the US-average rate of 16.5¢/kWh, running a pool pump costs about $44.11/month ($529.34/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.